 When Eliana was a wee baby, I used cloth diapers and took good care of them.
 Every two-to-three days I would wash them and sun dry them.
 Fast forward passed cloth diapering a toddler to now, and you will find at least one week old dirty diapers in their wet bag, waiting to be washed.
+Today, I will go through the steps on how to treat stinky cloth diapers.

 You guys, I don’t have my laundering habits together.
 When I can start to smell those dirty diapers, I know it is time to wash them.
 Actually, at that point, it is way passed the time I should have washed them.
 A normal three-cycle wash won’t do the trick to get that built-in stink out, so what will?